Sanders raised $46.5 million in February, Warren $29 million, Biden $18 million

 “We’re in this race for the long haul,” he wrote.
 “We believe that Super Tuesday will greatly winnow this field and it will become clear that only a few candidates will have a viable path to the Democratic nomination - and Elizabeth Warren will be one of them.”

-Reporting by John Whitesides and Joseph Ax, additional reporting by Doina Chiacu and Trevor Hunnicutt; Editing by Frances Kerry and Will Dunham
+Reporting by John Whitesides and Joseph Ax, additional reporting by Doina Chiacu and Trevor Hunnicutt; Editing by Frances Kerry, Will Dunham and Lisa Shumaker